-Eligible employees may elect to have a percentage (up to 100%) or a fixed-dollar amount of their compensation from their employer contributed as elective deferrals to their SIMPLE IRA, subject to the Code limitations noted in this paragraph.
-The maximum amount of elective deferrals that employees may contribute for 2025 is \$16,500 (this amount is indexed for inflation, and the maximum for 2026 will be published by the IRS toward the end of 2025).
+Eligible employees may elect to have a percentage (up to 100%) or a fixed-dollar amount of their compensation from their employer contributed as elective deferrals to their SIMPLE IRA.
+The maximum amount of elective deferrals that employees may contribute for 2013 is \$12,000 (this amount is indexed for inflation, and the maximum for 2014 will be published by the IRS towards the end of 2013).
 In addition, if permitted by the terms of the SIMPLE Plan, participants who are 50 and older may be able to defer an additional amount above the maximum deferral amount.
-This additional ("catch-up") contribution is any amount up to \$3,500 for 2025 (the maximum amount for 2026 will be published by the IRS toward the end of 2025).
-Additionally, effective beginning in 2025, the catch-up limit for individuals who have attained age 60, 61, 62 or 63 is \$5,250 (the maximum amount for 2026 will be published by the IRS toward the end of 2025).
+This additional ("catch-up") contribution is any amount up to \$2,500 for 2013 (the maximum amount for 2014 will be published by the IRS towards the end of 2013).